millerchase/let-s-tech-about-it/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-'Let's Tech About It' is a blog site for discussing all things tech!
+'Let's Tech About It' is a MVC style blog site built for discussing all things tech!
 Share anything new and exciting, or a solution you've found for a difficult issue.
-Add a referrence link to share your sources.
+Add a reference link to share your sources.
 As well as commit on other view and comment on other developer's posts.

 #### Deployed at: [https://lets-tech-about-it-73491.herokuapp.com/](https://lets-tech-about-it-73491.herokuapp.com/)